MedicalEnvironment/wdl-dnanexus/README.md

 ---

-### **Installing the DX **
+### **Installing the DX Toolkit**

-Now that you have Java installed (version 8 or 11), you can proceed with installing the DNAnexus CLI tools, which include `dxCompiler`.
+Now that you have Java installed (version 8 or 11), you can proceed with installing the DNAnexus CLI tools, which include `dxCompiler` and `dx toolkit`.

 1. **Download the DX Toolkit**:
-   Go to the DNAnexus documentation page to download the toolkit suitable for your operating system:
+   Go to the DNAnexus documentation page to check the detailed tutorial on the installation process:
    [DNAnexus Toolkit Installation](https://documentation.dnanexus.com/downloads)

 2. **Install the DX Toolkit**: